open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 - `inst/` - contains `agent-tooling` module and `instrumentation` submodules, loaded and isolated inside `AgentClassLoader`.
 Including OpenTelemetry SDK (and the built-in exporters when using the `-all` artifact).
 - `io/opentelemetry/auto/bootstrap/` - contains `agent-bootstrap` module and available in bootstrap classloader.
+- `io/opentelemetry/instrumentation/auto/api/` - contains `auto-api` module and available in bootstrap classloader.
+- `io/opentelemetry/auto/shaded/instrumentation/api/` - contains `instrumentation-api` module and available in bootstrap classloader.
-- `io/opentelemetry/auto/shaded/` - contains OpenTelemetry API and its dependencies.
+- `io/opentelemetry/auto/shaded/io/` - contains OpenTelemetry API and its dependencies.
+Shaded during creation of `javaagent` jar file by Shadow Gradle plugin.
+- `io/opentelemetry/auto/slf4j/` - contains SLF4J and its simple logger implementation.
 Shaded during creation of `javaagent` jar file by Shadow Gradle plugin.